Integralist/GUTS--Get-Up-To-Speed-/README.md

 # GUTS

-Pattern library and style guide for responsive code bases (primarily used by the responsive BBC News site)
+Pattern/Component library and style guide for responsive code bases (primarily used by the responsive BBC News site)

 ## Purpose